SergejGorev/first_trading_algo/README.md

 # First Trading Algorithm
-Trading algorithm that automatically looks for signals, generated from COT Reports, Seasonality and Price Action, and invests in different markets from the well chosen Market-Universe.
+Trading algorithm automatically looks for signals, generated from COT Reports, Seasonality and Price Action, and invests in different markets from the well chosen Market-Universe.
 Secondly, Portfolio Manager takes over the helm and balances Positions and overall Portfolio, based on Correlation Matrix, Margin and opened Positions.

 The Idea for that infrastructure I took from a book called "Successful Algorithmic Trading".
 I going to build on that, since it is just amazing and there are any limitations.
-I can create whatever I want, however I want.
+I can create whatever I want, how I want.
 And even replace or add modules later on.

-#What is COT
+# What is COT
-COT - Commitment Of Traders Report from the CFTC Commission.
+Commitment Of Traders(COT) Report from the CFTC Commission.
 It is an american government organisation which provides summarized information about big positions of market participants in futures and options markets on a weekly basis.
 Release date is usually every friday but the reference date is from tuesday to tuesday.
 I use aggregated report for my analysis, which contains the positioning of COMMERCIALS, SPECULATORS and NON REPORTABLE.